cssinjs/jss/docs/json-api.md

 ## Observable values

-In order to create highly dynamic animations you may want to use streams.
+In order to create highly dynamic animations, you may want to use streams.
 Take a look at the [tc39 observable proposal](https://github.com/tc39/proposal-observable).
 Sheet option `link: true` is required for this to function.

 ```javascript
 const styles = {